 Individuals with a valid driver’s license who:

-- Have suffered a recent head injury or stroke
+- Have suffered a recent head injury, stroke, or other neurological deficit

 - Have a decline in vision and/or memory

-- Have a new physical disability causing decreased coordination
+- Have a new physical disability causing limitations that may affect safe operation of a vehicle